BladeRunnerJS/brjs-site/docs/use/build_deploy.md

 Here are some examples of building and deploying BRJS static apps:

 <a name="divshot"></a>
-#### Deploy to DivShot
+#### Deploy to Divshot

-[DivShot](http://rfrr.al/kqiu) focus on offering static hosting for developers.
+[Divshot](http://rfrr.al/kqiu) focus on offering static hosting for developers.

-You'll need a DivShot account, have the CLI installed and have authenticated the CLI.
-Once you do you can deploy a BRJS app to DivShot as follows:
+You'll need a Divshot account, have the CLI installed and have authenticated the CLI.
+Once you do you can deploy a BRJS app to Divshot as follows:

 Make a directory inside your app directory where the app is going to be built to and navigate into it: